 Richard has led reviews of major capital works funding and delivery for the Federal Government, complex technical and commercial assessments of assets such as the Sydney Harbour Tunnel and Lane Cove Tunnel, undertaken extensive masterplanning work for universities, provided Project Diagnostic advice for rail operators, and developed Knowledge Management systems for State Road Authorities.
 He is a member of Infrastructure Partnerships Australia’s Transport Taskforce, a member of the Advisory Council for the Engineering Faculty at UTS, an accredited Gateway Reviewer, and a Fellow of the Australian Institute of Company Directors.

-Nicholas Whitlam is chairman of the Port Authority of NSW and a non-executive director of Crescent Wealth.
+Nicholas Whitlam is former chairman of the Port Authority of NSW and a non-executive director of Crescent Wealth.

 After graduating from Harvard University and the University of London, he worked overseas in major investment banks (JP Morgan, Paribas) before rising to prominence when he was appointed chief executive of the State Bank of NSW in 1981.